 While there are several programs in place to train military caregivers and offer social support, the RAND Corporation found there are few programs that provide respite care.
 Respite care gives family caregivers time away from their caregiving responsibilities to rest and recharge.

 “The consequences for not caring for these military caregivers are quite profound,” Ramchand said.
 “We may expect an increase in the number of veterans who become homeless.
 We may experience an increase in the number of veterans who die prematurely.
 So supporting these caregivers remains of critical importance.”

 One organization dedicated to supporting military caregivers is Hidden Heroes.
 It’s part of the Elizabeth Dole Foundation, which was established after the former U.S. senator saw firsthand the challenges military families face when her husband, Bob Dole, (a veteran and former presidential nominee) was hospitalized for nearly a year at Walter Reed Army Medical Center.
 Hidden Heroes raises awareness about the issues military caregivers face and champions for policy changes.
 It also connects military caregivers with much-needed resources, such as respite services, workplace support and financial/legal guidance.
-Military caregivers are encouraged to register with the organization, which helps Hidden Heroes better direct services to those in need.

 If you or someone you know could benefit from home care or respite services, contact us at 800-886-4044 for an in-home consultation.
 We can provide support for as little as a few hours a week up to 24 hours a day, seven days a week.

 To learn more about home care services, download our Ultimate Home Care Planning Guide.
 We’re here to help you create a care plan, so you and your loved ones can live the best lives possible.